akingdom/akingdom.github.io/articles/AI-is-Arts-Next-Tool-Not-Grave.md

 The chosen applicator may be camel hair, a digital camera, or a generative AI render.
 The human artist, through their intent and curation, remains the source of creation.

-**Keywords:** AI Art, Generative AI, Definition of Art, Art History, Photography History, AI Ethics, Labor Fallacy, Category Error, Artist IntentCopyright: 2025 CC-BY**,** Andrew Kingdom
+**Keywords:** AI Art, Generative AI, Definition of Art, Art History, Photography History, AI Ethics, Labor Fallacy, Category Error, Artist Intent

+**Copyright:** 2025 CC-BY**,** Andrew Kingdom.
+The author's view has deep roots in the history of art; I come from a long line of artists, whose work is represented in both galleries and museums, across various mediums.
+In this article am defending the right of the artist to leverage any suitable technology in order to create.